Legal-NLP-EkStep/judgment_extractive_summarizer/readme.md

 ## 3. Data used for training summarizer model
-Altohugh the style of writing the headnotes is not the best but it definitely captures important aspects of the judgment .We used the headnotes of supreme court judgments
+Altohugh the style of writing the headnotes is not the best but it definitely captures important aspects of the judgment.
+We used the headnotes published along with supreme court judgements from 1950 to 1994.
+There are 7500 supreme court judgements which have headnotes.
+We seperated the headnotes from judgment text.
+The headnotes are  abstractive summaries of judgement text.
+So we first found out the original judgment sentences from which headnotes were prepared.
+We used commonly used [heuristic](https://transformersum.readthedocs.io/en/latest/extractive/convert-to-extractive.html) of ROUGE maximization to convert these abstractive summaries to extractive summaries.
+Each of these judgements was also passed through our [Rhetorical Roles Prediction model](https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline#6-training-baseline-model-on-train-data) to get predicted rhetorical roles for each of the senteces.
+So finally in training data for each of the sentences, we have a flag indicating if this sentence is important to be captured in summary and its rhetorical role.
+The intuition is that to decide if a sentences should be included in the summary, it is important not only to look at the words of the sentence but also the rhetorical role of that sentence.
+Certain rhetorical roles are more important than others and we hope that model would learn to capture this.

-## 4. AI model Architecture
+## 4. AI model Architecture (BERTSUM RR)
-We wanted to see how Rhetorical Roles could help generate better summaries.
-Towards this goal, we passed the sentences through bertsumm where sentences were selected to create the summaries.
-To see the impact of rhetorical roles we provided sentences with the predicted rhetorical roles from our model.
-This helped in generating summaries of various roles separately.
-This approach improved the generated summaries.
+We used [BERTSUMM](https://arxiv.org/pdf/1908.08345.pdf) architecture and modified it to include the sentence rhetorical role.
+We concatenated 768- dimensional sentence vector from CLS token to onehot encoded sentence rhetorical roles.
+The idea is thatif certain rhetorical roles are more important than others while creating summaries, then the model will learnthose.
+We call this model BERTSUM RR.
+The trained model is available here.

 ## 5. Using trained AI model to generate final summary